aej11a/react-userbase/README.md

 You can also pass options to the function when you call it, as shown below.

-**Note**: it is reccomended to initialize your app using userbase.init directly from userbase-js, in your app's `index.js`.
-You can see this in the example app.

 ```tsx
 import * as React from "react";
 import { useUserbase } from "react-userbase";